Mixture of In-Context Experts Enhance LLMs' Long Context Awareness: Experiment

 \paragraph{Baselines and open-source LLMs} In evaluating the efficacy of our proposed MoICE, we compare it against several state-of-the-art methods known for enhancing the capacity of LLMs to understand and generate long contexts.
 These baselines include two context extrapolation techniques: Positional Interpolation (PI,~\cite{chen2023extending}) and Dynamic NTK~\cite{ntk}.
 Additionally, we consider two inference algorithms for context-awareness enhancement: Ms-PoE~\cite{zhang2024found} and Attention Buckets~\cite{chen2023fortify}.

-We evaluate all these methods alongside our MoICE on two representative open-source LLMs that utilize RoPE for positional embeddings: Llama2-7B-chat~\cite{touvron2023llama} with a pre-trained context length of 4,096, and Mistral-7B-Instruct-v0.1~\cite{jiang2023mistral}.
+We evaluate all these methods alongside our MoICE on three representative open-source LLMs that utilize RoPE for positional embeddings: Llama2-7B-Chat~\cite{touvron2023llama}, Mistral-7B-Instruct-v0.1~\cite{jiang2023mistral} and Qwen1.5-7B-Chat~\cite{qwen}.
+Llama2-7B and Qwen1.5-7B support a pre-trained context length of 4,096 and 32,768, respectively.
 Mistral-7B employs a sliding window attention (SWA) mechanism with a window size of 4,096 tokens, enabling it to accommodate longer contexts than the default.
 Therefore, we conduct experiments with a context length of 8,192 on Mistral-7B, using SWA as the exclusive baseline for comparison.
 For PI and Dynamic NTK, we apply a scaling ratio of 1.5, while for the remaining baselines, we adhere to the hyperparameters specified in their original papers.
 All methods are tested on a single A800-80G GPU, except for applying AB to Mistral-7B-8k, which needs 2 GPUs due to substantial memory requirements.

 \paragraph{Evaluation metrics} We adopt the exact match for closed-ended tasks.
 For open-ended tasks, we employ \textit{GPT-4-Turbo}~\cite{openai2024gpt4} as the judge to evaluate the effectiveness of various enhancement methods on open-source LLMs.
 This evaluation compares their performance against \textit{GPT3.5-Turbo-16k-0613} across 181 questions.